7 Signs Your Parents May Be Ready for Assisted Living

-Knowing when it may be time to begin the search for senior living for a loved one can be challenging.
-On one hand, many seniors prefer to remain in their own homes and maintain their independence.
-On the other hand, living without access to 24-hour assistance when it's needed can pose a serious health risk.
+Knowing when it may be time to begin the search for assisted living for a family member can be challenging.
+On one hand, many seniors are adamant about staying in their own homes because they feel that is the only way to maintain their independence.
+On the other hand, living without access to 24-hour assistance when it’s needed can pose serious risks to health, safety and well-being.

-Assisted living* may be a practical middle-ground solution that allows your loved one to reside in a home-like setting while maintaining their independence and receiving help with daily activities like meal preparation, housekeeping, laundry, dressing, and bathing.
-Assisted living facilities offer various levels of medical and personal care, as needed.
-Housing options usually include private rooms or shared living spaces.
+Assisted living* can be a positive solution that helps your parent live in a private, comfortable apartment while receiving help with daily activities like meal preparation, housekeeping, laundry, dressing and bathing.
+Assisted living communities also offer various levels of medication assistance and other care services.

-Becoming a caregiver for a loved one can be a rewarding but challenging experience.
-Over time, many caregivers struggle with the burdens of tending to another's emotional and physical needs while maintaining balance with their own relationships, finances, and other responsibilities.
+Becoming a caregiver for a family member can be a rewarding but challenging experience.
+Over time, many caregivers struggle with the burdens of tending to another’s emotional and physical needs while maintaining balance with their own relationships, finances and other responsibilities.

-For many families, the decision to move into an assisted living facility is based on the realization that an elderly loved one may require more help than the caregiver can offer.
-Moving a parent or another elderly loved one into a senior living facility may not be an easy decision, but there are certain things to watch for to identify the right time to begin the transition.
+For many families, choosing assisted living is based on the realization that an older family member requires more help than the caregiver can offer.
+It may not be an easy decision, but there are certain things to watch for to identify the right time to begin the transition.

 A Decline in Health

-The risk of developing a significant chronic disease increases as seniors age.
-According to the American Association of Retired Persons (AARP), "More than 70 million Americans ages 50 and older—four out of five older adults—suffer from at least one chronic condition.”
+The risk of developing a significant chronic disease increases as we age.
+According to the American Association of Retired Persons (AARP), “More than 70 million Americans ages 50 and older – four out of five older adults – suffer from at least one chronic condition.”
 The cause of chronic illnesses in aging adults varies from lifestyle changes to longer life expectancies.

-Seniors living with chronic illnesses may find it difficult to handle basic tasks such as dressing, grooming, cleaning, bathing, and eating.
+Older adults living with chronic illnesses may find it difficult to handle basic tasks such as dressing, grooming, cleaning, bathing, and eating.
 They also have a higher rate of emergency room visits and hospitalization.
-If your loved one seems to require more medical attention lately, and you believe it’s unsafe for them to continue living alone, it may be time for senior living.
+If your family member seems to require more medical attention lately, and you believe it’s unsafe for them to continue living alone, it may be time for senior living.

-Many seniors experience a decline in their ability to keep track of bills and finances as they age.
+Many people experience a decline in their ability to keep track of bills and finances as they age.
 Once insurance, electricity, credit cards, medical, and other bills begin to pile up, the repercussions of late fees and penalties can quickly add up.
-Elderly individuals also often fall prey to financial scams, which can put them in debilitating financial dilemmas.
+Older people also often fall prey to financial scams, which can put them in debilitating financial dilemmas.

-The symptoms of Alzheimer's disease and other dementias worsen over time.
+The symptoms of Alzheimer’s disease and other types of dementia worsen over time.
 In the initial phases of these progressive diseases, mild memory loss may occur.
-However, with late-stage Alzheimer's or other dementias, individuals can quickly lose the ability to take care of themselves.
+However, in later stages, individuals can quickly lose the ability to take care of themselves.

-While there's not a current cure for dementia, certain treatments and practices provided by facilities may be able to slow down symptoms and improve the well-being of those with Alzheimer's.
-As a caregiver, if your ability to care for your loved one's needs is beyond your capabilities or it would be unsafe for the person you're caring for to continue living on their own, it may be time to consider a senior living facility that provides memory care.
+While there’s not a cure for dementia, specialized support and programs may be able to slow down the progression of symptoms and improve the well-being of those living with it.
+As a caregiver, if your ability to care for your family member’s needs is beyond your capabilities or it would be unsafe for them to continue living on their own, it may be time to consider a senior living community that offers memory support.

 - Addiction: Seniors who are frequently isolated may turn to substances like smoking, drinking, and prescription drugs in an effort to fill the void.